rails-girls-summer-of-code/rgsoc-teams/README.md

 * Users can sign in through GitHub OAuth
 * Students can create teams and apply for the program
-* Mentors can submit their projects for the program
 * Teams can organize their members (students, coaches, mentors aka project maintainers)
 * RSS feeds are fetched from all teams' logs regularly and aggregated
 * Organizers can process new projects for submission, review new teams for selection, keep track of information on conferences for students